GiantDwarfRen/Lab_report_3/index.md

 # Lab Report 3
 Here is the [website](https://man7.org/linux/man-pages/man1/grep.1.html) that I found command-line option for `grep`
 ## -i, --ignore-case
 Ignore case distinctions in patterns and input data, so that characters that differ only in case match each other.
+This can be used to search in case we don't care about case sensitivity.

 1. This is the case about "Lucayans" in our example.
 There is no "lucayans" in files, but if we ignore the case, we can find one in "Lucayans".
 ```
 vincentren@ Lab_report_3 % grep -rl "lucayans" > grep-result.txt